TusharJade/QuickUI/README.md

 Avatars can be used for user profile picture.

-You will find the following types of *Avatar*
+You will find the following types of *Avatar* on https://quickui.netlify.app/Components/Avatar/avatar.html

 - Same Sized Avatars
 - Different Sized Avatars